Disturbing Photos Show National Parks Overflowing With Garbage Due To Government Shutdown

-National Parks, National Monuments, Washington’s National Mall, and other federally-managed public spaces are overflowing with trash, thanks to the government shutdown, Business Insider is reporting.
+National parks, national monuments, Washington’s National Mall, and other federally-managed public spaces are overflowing with trash thanks to the government shutdown, Business Insider is reporting.

-With the federal government unable to operate in the absence of a budget, that means that “non-essential” government employees are fulroughed unless and until Congress and the president come to an agreement on a budget.
-That seems unlikelier by the day, as the two parties appear no closer to coming to an agreement over the $5 Donald Trump wants in the budget to fund his proposed border wall.
+With the federal government unable to operate in the absence of a budget, that means that “non-essential” government employees are furloughed unless and until Congress and the president come to an agreement on a budget.
+That seems unlikelier by the day, as the two parties appear no closer to coming to an agreement over the $5 billion Donald Trump wants in the budget to fund his proposed border wall.

 Unfortunately, the “non-essential” government employees who are laid off include the maintenance workers, security personnel, custodians, and other people who keep America’s public spaces spic & span and with functioning toilets stocked with toilet paper.